julienrf/scala-lessons/course/slides/course.md

 ## Components

-You also saw how to implement a set of features in a single component using classes
+You saw how to implement a set of features in a single component using classes

 Is it possible to build a larger system by combining small components together?